-How to make homemade whole grain mustard tells you how to make grainy mustard from just a few ingredients and with just the amount of sharp or sweet that you fancy.
+Making homemade whole grain mustard is easy.
+Just a few ingredients–mustard seeds, brown sugar, and cider vinegar.
 You may never go back to the stuff from the store.

 This homemade whole grain mustard, also known as grainy mustard, is simple and inexpensive to make, contains no preservatives, requires few ingredients, has ample uses, and, most importantly, is customizable to exactly the ratio of sharp to sweet that you want.
 You may never go back to store-bought mustard.
 Eat it.
 Gift it.
 Revel in it.–Renee Schettler Rossi

-- 1 to 2 tablespoons (27 grams) packed light brown sugar
+- 1 to 2 tablespoons packed light brown sugar

 - 1 1/4 teaspoons salt

 - In a medium bowl, combine the vinegar, water, yellow mustard seeds, and brown mustard seeds.
 Cover with plastic wrap and let stand at room temperature for at least 8 hours or up to 24 hours.
 (The resting time softens the seeds and ensures a creamy consistency.)

 - Take your vinegar and mustard seeds mixture and measure out 1/2 cup (118 ml) and keep separate.

 - In a small food processor or with an immersion blender, process the remaining vinegar and mustard seed mixture, sugar, and salt until coarsely ground and thickened, 1 to 2 minutes, scraping down the bowl as needed.

 - Stir in the reserved vinegar and mustard seed mixture.
 Using a funnel and spoon, portion mustard into two 1 cup (237 ml) jars.
 Cover and let the mustard stand at room temperature for 1 to 2 days to allow the ingredients to meld and develop a well-rounded spiciness.
 The longer it rests, the spicier it gets.